ceziekwu/OnlineStore-SpringBoot/README.md

-# Repo for Spring Boot
+# MovieAPI
-learning spring boot
+learning spring boot, mongoDB Atlas with java for the backend, and React for the frontend